naimo84/node-red-contrib-ical-events/README.md

     eventEnd: "2021-07-05T06:30:00.000+02:00"
     ```
 -   "Cron": Similar to "Check every", but much more configurable.
 It's a cron expression, how often the calendar is checked for new upcoming events.
 If Cron is defined, it wins against "Check every". <i>Empty value to disable.</i>

+### OUTPUT

+Additional msg properties are:

+-   msg.today - number of upcoming events today
+-   msg.tomorrow - number of upcoming events tomorrow
+-   msg.total - number of upcoming events totally
+-   msg.htmlTable - a html formated table of upcoming events
+-   msg.payload - arraylist of upcoming events
+    - date
+    - event
+    - rule
+    - summary
+    - id
+    - location
+    - eventStart
+    - eventEnd
+    - description
+    - allDay
+    - attendee
+    - isRecurring
+    - calendarName
+    - organizer
+    - categories
+    - duration

+---
+## General

+Valid for all three nodes
 ### INPUT

-The configuration of the nodes baove can be overwritten with the following input message properties:
+The configuration of the nodes above can be overwritten with the following input message properties:

 - msg.url
 - msg.language